burczu/CropOnTheFly/README.md

 Explanation of each property below:

-- height: default value is 'null' which means that the height of the image will be used; you can also set a fixed value in pixels
+* **height**: default value is 'null' which means that the height of the image will be used; you can also set a fixed value in pixels
-- width: default value is 'null', it works the same as for height property
+* **width**: default value is 'null', it works the same as for height property
-- verticalPosition: default value is 'top' which means that after cutting the height it will show the top segment of the image; other options are 'center' and 'bottom'
+* **verticalPosition**: default value is 'top' which means that after cutting the height it will show the top segment of the image; other options are 'center' and 'bottom'
-- horizontalPosition: default value is 'left' which means that that after cutting the width it will show the left segment of the image; other options are 'center' and 'right'
+* **horizontalPosition**: default value is 'left' which means that that after cutting the width it will show the left segment of the image; other options are 'center' and 'right'